-The Surbiton High School curriculum is designed to meet the overall school aim of bringing out the best in everyone: to discover the best in everyone, to expect the best in everyone, and to support everyone to achieve his or her personal best.
+The Surbiton High School curriculum is designed to meet the overall School aim of bringing out the best in everyone: to discover the best in everyone, to expect the best in everyone, and to support everyone to achieve their personal best.

-Surbiton High School provides full-time supervised education for pupils of compulsory school age (ages 5-16) and education appropriate to pupils at the EYFS and pupils aged 16-19.
-The curriculum is designed to allow scope for the development of their talents and interests at all stages, as well as to act as an effective preparation for life in British society.
-The curriculum does not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
+Surbiton High School provides full time supervised education for pupils of compulsory school age (ages 5-16) and education appropriate to pupils at the EYFS and pupils aged 16-19.
+This policy covers the Girls' Prep, which educates pupils between the age of 5 and 11.
+The curriculum is designed to allow scope for the development of their talents and interests at all stages, as well as to act as effective preparation for life in British society.
+The curriculum actively promotes the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

 Surbiton High School is committed to providing opportunities for all pupils to learn and make progress in linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education.
-The curriculum provision also enables pupils to acquire and develop skills in speaking, listening, literacy and numeracy.
+The curriculum provision also ensures the development of skills in speaking, listening, literacy and numeracy through a range of integrated teaching methods and activities across all subjects.
+Further detail on our teaching and learning implementation can be found within our School's Teaching and Learning Policy.